 Internal and external stakeholders

 The stakeholders are the chief determinants of the organization’s endeavors, policies, and goals.
 There are two categories of stakeholders namely: internal and external stakeholders.
 Internal stakeholders involve the people within the organization affecting the daily functions of an organization.
 Internal stakeholders include the firm owners, employees and the board of directors.
 External Stakeholders are the individuals directly affected by the functioning of the organization especially financially.
 External stakeholders include the customers, suppliers, government, the creditors, and the society.
 The employees’ civil rights and the set government policies must prevail.
 The organization’s management, employees’ and customers’ civil rights enforcement promote continual effectiveness.
-The collaboration of internal and external stakeholders results is needed to build a successful business: either may influence the other.
+The collaboration of internal and external stakeholders results in success of the business: either may influence the other.

 The exploration of natural gas extraction in North America demonstrates internal stakeholders influencing the external stakeholders.
 The internal stakeholders are the managers and the staff at large while external stakeholders include the resource suppliers, government, and the community.
 Natural gas extraction results in the resettlement of people, land degradation, and environmental hazards.
 The natural gas extraction firms have consistently caused environmental hazards resulting in ecosystem imbalance.
 The stakeholders work together despite the limitations of the extraction process.